isaacdecoded/arpeggio/README.md

 - **Domain directory:** This includes the base artifacts for a Domain-driven Design modeling in a detailed manner.
 It contains the following directories:
   - **Events:** This includes domain event bus and subscriber interfaces, and the domain event abstract class for domain events logic.
   - **Models:** Here, you'll find entity, aggregate root, and value object as abstract classes, and a pair of built-in classes for Date and Identity objects.
-  - **Repositories:** This contains a criteria interface that aims to facilitate querying based on offset pagination and a detailed nullable type for optional values.
+  - **Repositories:** This contains a _Criteria Pattern_ interface that aims to facilitate querying data from the repository.
   - **Specifications:** This includes a set of classes that follows the _Specification Pattern_ proposed by the Domain-driven Design approach.
 - **Application directory:** This contains the Input and Output ports interfaces that will guide the Use Cases and Presenters implementations.
 - **Adapters directory:** This includes the interface for the controllers that will interact with the Use Case implementations.